Code-Institute-Submissions/modonohoe-data-analytics-housing-project/README.md

 ## Rationale

-- **Business Requirement 1:** Data Visualisation and Correlation Study
+**Business Requirement 1:** Data Visualisation and Correlation Study

-* As a client, I want to inspect the data related to the house records so that I can discover how the house attributes correlate with the sale price
+* As a data analyst, I want to inspect the data related to the house records so that I can discover how the house attributes correlate with the sale price

-* As a client, I want to conduct a correlation study (Pearson and Spearman) to understand better how the variables are correlated to Sale Price so that I can discover how the house attributes correlate with the sale price
+* As a data analyst, I want to conduct a correlation study (Pearson and Spearman) to understand better how the variables are correlated to Sale Price so that I can discover how the house attributes correlate with the sale price

-* As a client, I want to plot the main variables against Sale Price to visualize insights so that I can discover how the house attributes correlate with the sale price.
+* As a data analyst, I want to plot the main variables against Sale Price to visualize insights so that I can discover how the house attributes correlate with the sale price.

-- **Business Requirement 2:** House Price Prediction
+**Business Requirement 2:** House Price Prediction

 * As a client, I want to predict the sale price for a given house in Ames, Iowa.